-Elementary schools, catering for some 75% of children, were obliged to follow a less intellectual curriculum, which included no science (only nature study), no foreign language and more manual subjects.
-The architect of this division at the Board of Education was a lapsed evangelical with an ancient Puritan pedigree, Robert Morant (Allen, 1934, pp. 3-4).
-His educational changes reflected his more general political conviction:

-\dots of the increasing need of voluntarily subjecting the impulses of the many ignorant to the guidance and control of the few wise. (op cit., p.
-125)
+Elementary schools, catering for some seventy-five per cent of children, were obliged to follow a less intellectual curriculum, which included no science (only nature study), no foreign language, and more manual subjects.
+The architect of this division at the Board of Education was a lapsed evangelical with an ancient Puritan pedigree, Robert Morant (Allen 1934: 3-4).
+His educational changes reflected his more general political conviction 'of the increasing need of voluntarily subjecting the impulses of the many ignorant to the guidance and control of the few wise' (op.cit. p.125).

-The second reinforcement of middle class power via education is found in the increasing use of intelligence tests to justify secondary selection, culminating in their post-Second World War use as part of the new 11+ examination.
-A key figure here was Cyril Burt, like Morant from Puritan (Congregationalist) stock (White, 2005, forthcoming).
+The second reinforcement of middle class power via education is found in the increasing use of intelligence tests to justify secondary selection, culminating in their post-Second-World-War use as part of the new 11+ examination.
+A key figure here was Cyril Burt, like Morant from puritan (Congregationalist) stock (White 2005, White forthcoming 2006).
 Burt was able to provide the system created by Morant with a rationale based on the IQ and deriving ultimately from his eugenicist interest in preserving an intellectual élite.
-He held that if middle class children were over-represented in the new post-war grammar schools, this was because the higher average intelligence of parents tended to be transmitted to their children (Burt, 1969, p.
-20).
+He held that if middle-class children were over-represented in the new post-war grammar schools, this was because the higher average intelligence of parents tended to be transmitted to their children (Burt 1969: 20).
 The 1904 division between an academic curriculum for selective schools and a non-academic one for the rest was prolonged into the post-1944 era until the (partial) erosions of the new comprehensive system.

 The third reinforcement was the introduction of the National Curriculum in 1988.
-As Richard Aldrich (1988, p.
-22) has pointed out, the new statutory subjects were almost identical to those of 1904.
+As Richard Aldrich (1988: 22) has pointed out, the new statutory subjects were almost identical to those of 1904.
 Now they were for all children at state schools, not only a tiny élite.
 The subject-based curriculum was also extended from the secondary to primary schools.
-What began in the eighteenth century as a university/upper secondary level curriculum had percolated by 1988 into the infant school. ('Do not you delay, but be dropping in instruction as they are able, and as soon as they are able to understand any thing'.
-(See above p.
-135)) The imposition of the middle-class curriculum on the whole nation did no disfavour to the middle classes.
+What began in the eighteenth century as a university/upper secondary level curriculum had percolated by 1988 into the infant school. ("Do not you delay, but be dropping in instruction as they are able, and as soon as they are able to understand any thing").
+The imposition of the middle-class curriculum on the whole nation did no disfavour to the middle classes.